MarginallyClever/Makelangelo-firmware/README.md

 CNC firmware for many different control boards and kinematic systems.

+CNCs are computer controlled machines like mills, lathes, robot arms, and more.

+Firmware is the code that lives in the CPU of each robot.
+The CPU is the brain, the firmware is the lesson taught to the machine.

+Control boards are the PCB that surrounds each CPU.
+Think of it as the nervous system.
+This firmware has been written for several kinds of control boards from different manufacturers.
+Please feel free to make a pull request with your favorite flavor.

+Kinematic systems is more complicated.
+All the different types of robots supported eventually boil down to a few motors moving in concert.
+These moving motors can be rearranged physically to make different shapes.
+The firmware only knows the state of each motor.
+BUT there is some room in some brains to add more.
+More powerful brains can run [Forward Kinematics](https://en.wikipedia.org/wiki/Forward_kinematics) and even [Inverse Kinematics](https://en.wikipedia.org/wiki/Inverse_kinematics) with [Gradient Descent](https://www.marginallyclever.com/2020/04/gradient-descent-inverse-kinematics-for-6dof-robot-arms/).

+This firmware fully or partially supports many kinematic models.
+It was originally written for the http://www.makelangelo.com/ Makelangelo art robot, a 3 motor polargraph art machine.
+It has since expanded to suport more types.
+Please feel free to make a pull request with your favorite flavor.

-This project specifically deals with the firmware: the code in the brain of the robot that receives instructions and moves the motors.
-It pairs really well with Makelangelo, a project to give humans a pleasant GUI.
+It pairs really well with Makelangelo Software, a project to give humans a pleasant GUI.

-Makelangelo-firmware supports many different robot shapes and robot brains.  (see heading below)

-Originally designed to drive the http://www.makelangelo.com/ polargraph mural drawing robot.
-Makelangelo is scalable: our test models have ranged from 30cm^2 to 300cm^2.
+## Installation and Usage ##

+Please see the pictoral guide at https://mcr.dozuki.com/Guide/How+to+upload+Makelangelo-firmware/

 ## Kinematics aka Shapes ##